Farmerok/Telegram-Remote-Control-PC/docs/README.en.md

 - **📤 File Download:** Download files from your PC to Telegram.
 - **🗑️ File and Folder Deletion:** Delete files or folders by name.
 - **🔗 Direct Link Download:** Download files via direct links.
-- **🛜 WiFi Brute Force:** Attempt to crack the password of a selected WiFi network.
 - **👮 Anti-Theft:** Lock the screen upon any PC activity.
 - **✍️ Text Input:** Type text on your PC directly from the bot.
 - **🗣 Voice Message:** Send a voice message to the bot, and it will play on your PC in your voice.